 Instructions

 - Wash the peas under cold water.
 Sort through them to remove any stones that may have gotten mixed in.
-Put in a large pot and add the water.
+Put in a large pot and add half the water.
 Let stand overnight.
 If you're in a hurry, use my quick soaking method for the split peas.
+Pour out the water, and rinse the peas, then put them back in the pot.

 - Cook the bacon in a skillet for five minutes, until browned.
-Add the onion (and leek or carrot if using), and cook the mixture for another 10 minutes.
+Add the onion, carrot, and leek and cook the mixture for another 10 minutes.
 The vegetables should be soft.

 - Add the vegetable/bacon mixture to the pot with the split peas.
-Add the bay leaf (I like to use a tea ball for this so it's easy to find again), salt and pepper to taste, and the pig's knuckle (or ham bone).
-Cover and bring to a boil (slowly).
-Once it comes to a boil, turn down the heat, Let the soup simmer for two hours.
+Add the bay leaf (I like to use a tea ball for this so it's easy to find again), salt, pepper, and the ham hock (or ham bone).
+Add the rest of the water, cover and bring to a boil (slowly).
+Once it comes to a boil, turn down the heat, uncover, and let the soup simmer for two hours.
 If it gets too thick, add half a cup of water.

-- Once the ham hock (or bone) is tender, remove it from the soup.
+- Once the ham is tender, remove it from the soup.
 Run it under cool water (so you can handle it), then shred the meat and set it aside.
 Throw away the bone.
 Fish out the bay leaf (or just remove the tea ball) and discard that too.

 - Put the meat back into the soup and adjust seasoning as needed.
 Serve hot.